cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

    image and rebuild VM with use such name as base.
 * Volumes: if customer have tried to restore from snapshot - we show warning and ignore the action.
-In case the customer has used backup - we ask OpenStack to restore volume from backup.
-Such logic is limitation of openstack, so we can only restore volumes from backups for now.
+In case the customer has used backup - we ask OpenStack to restore the volume from backup.
+Such logic is a limitation of OpenStack, hence we can only restore volumes from backups for now.

 ### Remove backup